petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/job-scheduler-framework/using-job-scheduler.md

 **Overlap Allowed**: Enable or disable  concurrent execution for the Job Scheduler task.
 When enabled, new task executions are initiated according to the set schedule, regardless of whether a previous execution is still running.

 **Time Zone**: Select a time zone for the execution of the Job Scheduler task.
 This is independent of the time zone of your Liferay instance.
+This field is available starting from Liferay DXP 7.4 U35+/GA35+.

 **Cron Expression**: Enter a valid Cron expression to determine when the Job Scheduler task is executed.